Calibrating a variable area flow meter with an Alicat

 - Ensure the gas selection and STP settings on the Alicat are identical to the calibration conditions of the variable area flow meter.

-Then set the back pressure control point on the Alicat to equal the outlet pressure of the rotameter.
-This creates a condition in which the Alicat is controlling the rotameter’s pressure, standardizing the Alicat to the variable area flow meter.
+- Set the back pressure control point on the Alicat to equal the outlet pressure of the rotameter.

+- Introduce a flow and use it to calibrate the variable area flow meter.